nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-With each iteration we'll advance the ray, then check if the cell at the current map position is solid or not.
+With each iteration, we'll advance the ray and check whether the cell at the current map position is solid.
 To advance the ray we need to take one step in either the x-direction or the y-direction.
-This is determined by the relative sizes of `sideDistX` and `sideDistY`.
+Te relative sizes of `sideDistX` and `sideDistY` determine this.

 If `sideDistX` is less than `sideDistY` it means we've hit a vertical cell boundary.
 We set the `perpWallDist` to `sideDistX` and then add `deltaDistX` to `sideDistX` (which means `sideDistX` is now the distance to the next vertical cell boundary).
 If `sideDistY` is greater than `sideDistX` we do the same but for `sideDistY`.